-IP Address: Select IPv4 or IPv6 and then enter the server IP address.
+IP Address: Select IPv4 or IPv6 and enter the IP address.

 Protocol: The protocol used by the server host.
-Select from one of the following:
+The user may choose one of the following:

 RADIUS - Enter this parameter if the server host utilizes the RADIUS protocol.

 Authentication Port (1 - 65535): Enter a number between 1 and 65535 to define the virtual port number of the authentication protocol on a server host.
 The default port number is 1812 but the user may set a unique port number for higher security.